huntercuny2x/january2020bootcamp/README.md

 - Class Session 4: Introduction to React | (01/07/2020)

-- Class Session 5: Introduction to External API Requests and ReactJS Continued | (01/08/2020)
+- Class Session 5: Introduction to External API Requests and ReactJS | (01/08/2020)

+- Class Session 6: Introduction to External API Requests and ReactJS Continued | (01/09/2020)

+- Class Session 7: React Router and Client-Side Routing in a SPA | (01/10/2020)

+- Class Session 8: State Management with Redux and React-Redux | (01/11/2020)

+- Class Session 9: Introduction to NodeJS | (01/13/2020)

 - Class Session 10: CRUD App I | (01/14/2020)